-- the parties agree and the competent panel approves the choice (Art.
+- petent panel approves the choice (Art.
 49 (3) UPCA, if the panel disapproves, the parties may request a referral to the central division); - of convenience and fairness and with the parties' agreement (Art.
-49 (4) UPCA); and - the panel decides so on groundsthe President of the Court of First Instance decides so based on grounds of fairness and at the request of one party.
+49 (4) UPCA); and - the parties agree and the comthe panel decides so on grounds the President of the Court of First Instance decides so based on grounds of fairness and at the request of one party.